Jarggon/Matopeli-pyhton/README.md

 <img width="516" height="515" alt="Screenshot 2026-05-03 161739" src="https://github.com/user-attachments/assets/41daffd3-925b-47f1-ad75-8c5c443ed56c" />

 Use the Arrow Keys (Up, Down, Left, Right) to control the snake.
+Press (p) to toggle pause ON/OFF.
+(Esc) to quit game.
 Avoid the grey walls, obstacles and your own tail!

 How to play (Windows)